 The key here is to use content to drive advocacy and future sales.
 An educational white paper might not be right for a returning customer, but a webinar on upgraded product features could be.
 Keep in touch with your customers with loyalty programs or promotions, and offer relevant content such as user guides, webinars for continuing education about a product, or newsletters promoting upcoming events.

 It’s not Just About the “What”—It’s About the “Who”

 The above is just a fragment of the types of content you can create for each journey stage.
 But more important than the type of asset you create is who you’re creating it for.
 In other words, you can’t just write a white paper, post it on your website, and hope Joe CMO from Company X will download it.
 You have to consider what Joe cares about and what his pain points are.

 Are you aiming to reach the C-suite executive (that’s a hard get, by the way) or the in-the-trenches technical person?
 Well, they don’t consume the same types of content.
 Don’t waste your users’ time—give them the meaningful content they need to accelerate their journey.

 We do deep persona work and buyer’s journey mapping for our clients.
-If that’s something you’re looking for, contact us.
+If you’d like Tendo to provide actionable recommendations and insights, contact us.